-Hear from Vice President of Student Engagement, Nina Lo, how the Melbourne Microfinance Initiative (MMI) have adapted to COVID-19.
+Hear from Vice President of Student Engagement, Nina Lo, on how the Melbourne Microfinance Initiative (MMI) have adapted to COVID-19.

 Student societies have had to combat the unprecedented shift to complete online interaction as part of the challenge of the COVID-19 pandemic, by improving their online presence and finding innovative ways to engage with their member base.